ChristophSheep/christophreif.github.io/cel.md

 There are a huge amount of cells that are connected together.

+Connection can be programmed.

 Cells are like nerve cells[^3] who produce an output signal from incoming signals from other cells.

 ## Simulate

-Currently you can simulate this with i/o channels[^2] and green threads.
+Currently you can simulate this via channels[^7] and green threads.
+This paradigm need a hardware like dataflow architecture[^3].

 ## Example

-A simple cell adds to inputs (a, b) and produce an output c The cell is running in a loop parallel to other cells.
+A simple cell adds to inputs (a, b) and produce an output c.
+The cell is running in a loop parallel to other cells.
 It produces output from input.
+If input a is there and input b is there it can generate output c.
+Inputs can come at any time.

 ```

         ┌───────┐
-   b ──>o ┌─<─┐ │     connection      ┌───────┐
+   b ──>o ┌─<─┐ │       connect       ┌───────┐
         │  add  o──> c --------- b ──>o ┌─<─┐ │
    a ──>o └─>─┘ │       channel       │  add  o──> c
         └───────┘                a ──>o └─>─┘ │
                                       └───────┘

 ```